TSI Frequently Asked Questions

 You can also visit the TSI Office (Holden Hall 78) or call the TSI Office at (806) 742-3242.

-If you are not TSI Complete for reading and/or writing, you are restricted from taking English, History, and Political Science.
-If you are not TSI Complete for mathematics, you are restricted from taking any college-level MATH course and PHIL 2310.
+If you are not TSI Complete for reading and/or writing, you may be restricted from taking English, History, and Political Science or you may be REQUIRED to enroll in ENGL 1301.
+If you are not TSI Complete for mathematics, you may restricted from taking any college-level MATH course and PHIL 2310 or you may be REQUIRED to enroll in MATH 1300 or MATH 1320.